Mike-Dahle/todolist/README.md

 ## Welcome to my Javascript based To-Do List application!

  This application is built for my UVU DGM 3760 course and the goal is to develop a To-Do List app that functions entirely off of Javascript.
+To see my live deployment of this project, click [here](https://dgm-todolist.netlify.app)

  Most of the [CSS styling](https://github.com/Mike-Dahle/todolist/blob/master/styles.css) is provided by my professor, but I have added my own CSS rules as needed.